-The Master of Music with concentration in piano performance prepares students for a career as a concert performer either as a soloist, member of an ensemble or accompanist, and as a teacher of piano.
+The Master of Music with a concentration in piano performance prepares students for a career as a concert performer either as a soloist, member of an ensemble or accompanist and as a teacher of piano.
 Completion of the degree normally requires four semesters of full-time study.
 Graduate piano performance majors are required to give a one-hour lecture recital on a topic of their choice in consultation with the applied teacher and piano faculty.